Your 3rd trimester

 You might start to experience Braxton Hicks contractions – mild tightenings of your uterus, which are thought to help your body prepare for labour

-What’s happening in your body?
+Your 3rd trimester – what’s happening in your body?

 Your baby is growing, growing, growing – starting to get fat, his brain is growing too so your baby’s head will be getting bigger.
 He will grow from about 36cm long to about 50cm at birth and his weight can go from about 1.5lbs to 7.5lbs at birth – although this will vary a lot.

 His lungs will maturing during the third trimester so he can breathe for himself when he is born.
 His liver and kidneys also develop and he will start to open his eyes.

 You will be producing the hormone Relaxin, which help to soften the pelvic joints and ligaments in preparation for the birth of your baby.
 This can be the cause of some backache – it can be worth seeing a chiropractor to ease any discomfort.